What is it?

 We believe that multiple etiologies exist, and emerging data on stem cells as related to endometriosis may unlock more mysteries as the scientific research progresses.
 Generally, we believe more than one theory may prove to be correct.

 When we see endometriosis in an abdominal scar after a cesarean section, we must invoke a theory that includes transplantation.
 Also, certain research with primates shows that when the animal's cervix is blocked so menstrual fluid can't escape, endometriosis inevitably develops.
-These instances seem to add weight to Sampson's theory that retrograde menstruation leads to endometriosis.
-However, it is estimated that more than 70% of all women experience some degree of retrograde menstruation, but only 12-15% of women have endometriosis.
-So how do we account for the other 55%?
+These instances add a little weight to Sampson's theory – but it is estimated that more than 70% of all women experience some degree of retrograde menstruation, but only 12-15% of women have endometriosis.
+So how do we account for all the other cases?

 How is it treated?